alexsalvatore/microchain/README.md

 ## Change log

+###### V 1.0.11

+- Added an number of average of the last _n_ blocks to calculate the difficulty, but the result isn't very convincing.
+You can use it with the _BLOCK_HASH_RATE_AVERAGE_ property of the _Config_ class.
+It's 1 by default.

 ###### V 1.0.10

 - Property _BLOCK_HASH_METHOD_ added to the _Config_ class, you can pass "SHA256" or "MD5"
-- Added difficulty management. use this script to test an Hash rate of 2 minutes:
+- Added difficulty management. use this script to test an Hash rate of 2 minutes.

 ```
 npm run testDifficulty